The MOT team is unique in that we can handle your divorces or modifications post divorce, with or without attorneys!

 To achieve this, the best mediators have a wide range of life experiences.
 As noted in the January, 2010 issue of the newsletter Conflict Resolution (the Law Offices of Joseph C. Markowitz) “…the ideal mediator may be a non-lawyer.
 Non-lawyers bring to the table whatever training they may have as counselors, coaches, social workers, therapists, business people, or teachers.”
 The parties involved in the mediation experience often mirror these job skills.

-MOT employs mediators with a wide-range of life experiences.
-Business expertise, public administration, military and law enforcement experience, government processes, divorce proceedings, small business operations, equestrian expertise, military veteran issues, education and training and project and program assessment is just a few of the life experiences and education found within the MOT mediator ranks.
+MAA employs mediators with a wide-range of life experiences.
+Business expertise, public administration, military and law enforcement experience, government processes, divorce proceedings, small business operations, equestrian expertise, military veteran issues, education and training and project and program assessment is just a few of the life experiences and education found within the MAA mediator ranks.

 For close to the same cost as a one-day mediation you can instead choose co-mediation, and get two or more facilitators working together as neutrals to assist in the negotiations.
 So, why not have The Best of Both Worlds?

 Please note, we are not acting as your attorneys, lawyers, or giving legal advice.
 Please read the website carefully.
 If we accept your case, we will be acting as your mediators.
 If you wish to continue, please let MAA know.